Registering clients on a public cloud

 To do this, you need to allow the AzureUser to run commands as root without a password.

 /etc/sudoers.d/waagent file, and add or edit this line:

 AzureUser ALL=(ALL) NOPASSWD: ALL

 Allowing the AzureUser to run commands as root without a password carries a security risk.
 Use this method for testing only.
 Do not do this for production systems.

 When the bootstrap process has completed successfully, your client is listed at.

 If you want more control over the process, have to register many clients, or are registering traditional clients, create a bootstrap script.
 For more information, see client-configuration:registration-bootstrap.adoc.

 For Salt clients and even more control over the process, executing single commands on the command line can be useful.
 For more information, see client-configuration:registration-cli.adoc.

-If you are attempting to register clients that are cloned from each other, you need to do some extra configuration to prevent them from over-writing each other.
+When registering clients launched from a public cloud image (for example, AWS AMI), you need to do some additional configuration to prevent them from over-writing each other.
 For more information about registering clones, see administration:tshoot-registerclones.adoc.

 Activation keys are used with traditional and Salt clients to ensure that your clients have the correct software entitlements, are connecting to the appropriate channels, and are subscribed to the relevant groups.
 Each activation key is bound to an organization, which you can set when you create the key.